FAQs

 How do I move past details I don't enjoy?

-If any references, experiences or language in hypnosis don't resonate with you, you can trust your subconscious will substitute your preferred term in place, or easily bypass/reject that section of the experience.
+If any references, experiences or language in hypnosis doesn't resonate with you, you can trust your subconscious will easily bypass/reject that section of the experience.

 How long will it take for change to occur?